elementary/appcenter-web/_apps/com.github.sgpthomas.hourglass.md

 redirect_from: com.github.sgpthomas.hourglass.desktop/
 ---

-Hourglass is a simple time keeping application that helps you easily set stopwatches, repeating alarms, and timers.
+<p>Hourglass is a simple time keeping application that helps you easily set stopwatches, repeating alarms, and timers.</p>